Top New Year’s Resolutions and How to Stick to Them

 January: a lovely, clean, new page.
 This is the chance to be the better, sexier, wiser, more popular version of yourself that you always knew existed somewhere inside, ready to be coaxed out into the open.
 In pursuit of this shiny new self, huge swathes of the country are busy scrawling lists of new year’s resolutions.

-Here at Red Letter Days we’ve resolved to #LiveALittle instead.
+Here at Red Letter Days we’ve resolved to #LiveaLittle instead.
 A couple of years ago we urged everybody to Say No to Your New Year Resolution by doing rather than quitting, and this year we’re standing firm.
 Life’s too short to deprive ourselves.
 That said, much like a litter of puppies, some of us respond best to reward and others to strict discipline.
-We take our hats off to anybody who has set goals for 2017.
+We take our hats off to anybody who has set goals.
 It’s no easy feat to stick to them beyond the first few days, when the initial wave of optimism starts to wane.
 With that in mind, we’ve put together a list of the 10 most popular new year’s resolutions and some tips for safeguarding against failure.
 You can do it.

 1. Lose weight